SyncfusionExamples/XlsIO-Examples/Create and Edit Formulas/Set Formula/.NET/Set Formula/README.md

+# Set a formula in an Excel cell using C#

+The Syncfusion&reg; [.NET Excel Library](https://www.syncfusion.com/document-processing/excel-framework/net/excel-library) (XlsIO) enables you to create, read, and edit Excel documents programmatically without Microsoft Excel or interop dependencies.
+Using this library, you can **set a formula in an Excel cell** using C#.

-# How to set a formula in an Excel cell?
+## Steps to set a formula in an Excel cell programmatically

 Step 1: Create a new C# Console Application project.